kamalikap/Amazon-Polly-Text-to-Speech-converter/README.md

       * Change the Resource to "arn:aws:s3:::polly.website/*", click Save.
       * Click the bucket then add- "index.html", "scripts.js", "style.css".
 Click on the link in index.html to get the page.

-12. Type in the text, then in the Search text box type "*".
-Click on Search, then play button.
+12. Type "*" in the text box near "Search".
+This will enable the DynamoDB to show all the Processing of the requests.

 13. Go to DynamoDB-> tables->posts-> items-> actions-> Delete.

-14. Go to the page then refresh- Type in the text, click in Speak your voice.
+14. Go to the page then refresh- Type "*" in the Search, nothing will appear.
+Type the text and click on "Speak your voice".
 Copy the Post ID and paste the box for "Search".
 Click on the Play button and Enjoy!